 90. Ergo, our mind is exposed to the advenient forms of beliefs and multitudinous interpretations that guide our lives daily.

-91. Logic is the evident function in logos that is mostly misconstrued and misapplied.
+91. Logic is the evident function in logos that is mostly misconstrued and misapplied, by our societies.

-92. Thus, it is a theme that transcends the singular notion of a systematic practice opined.
+92. Thus, it is a magnificent theme that transcends the singular notion of a systematic practice opined.

-93. What we typically expressed as practical is not always compatible to logic.
+93. What we typically expressed as practical is not always compatible to the rationale of logic.

-94. There must be a basis of truth that corresponds to the method of our thinking.
+94. There must be a general basis of universal truth that corresponds to the method of our thinking.

 95. Logic is undoubtedly, the most accurate system of an expressive consistency conceived.